-Cascio's work appears in publications as diverse as Metropolis, the Atlantic Monthly, The Wall Street Journal, and Foreign Policy.
-He has been featured in multiple television programs discussing foresight and environmental issues, including National Geographic Television's SIX DEGREES, its 2008 documentary on the effects of global warming, the History Channel's SCIENCE IMPOSSIBLE, its 2009 series on emerging technologies, and the 2010 Canadian Broadcasting Company documentary, SURVIVING THE FUTURE.
+Cascio's work appears in various publications, including New Scientist, the Atlantic Monthly, The Bulletin of the Atomic Scientists, and Foreign Policy.
+He has been featured in multiple documentaries discussing social and environmental futures, including National Geographic Television's SIX DEGREES, its 2008 program on the effects of global warming, the 2010 Canadian Broadcasting Company feature, SURVIVING THE FUTURE, and the 2013 independent film FIXED: THE SCIENCE/FICTION OF HUMAN AUGMENTATION.
+He has also been featured in several science-oriented television documentary series.

-Cascio has worked in the field of scenario development for over a decade, and in 2010 was named a Distinguished Fellow at the Institute for the Future, where he is a primary contributor to their annual Ten Year Forecast program.
-After several years as technology specialist at scenario planning pioneer Global Business Network, he went on to craft a wide array of scenarios on topics including energy (for an industry think tank), nuclear proliferation (for a political research non-profit), and sustainable development (for a multi-client project).
+Cascio has worked in the field of foresight and scenario development for over twenty-five years, and in 2010 was named a Distinguished Fellow at the Institute for the Future, where he has authored dozens of scenarios and provided useful analysis for a wide array of projects.
+Previously, after several years as technology specialist at scenario planning pioneer Global Business Network, he went on to craft a wide array of scenarios on topics including energy (for an industry think tank), nuclear proliferation (for a political research non-profit), and sustainable development (for a multi-client project).
 Cascio is also a Senior Fellow at the Institute for Ethics and Emerging Technologies.

 In 2007, his work on calculating the carbon footprint of cheeseburgers went viral, appearing in dozens of newspapers and magazines, multiple radio programs, hundreds of websites, and even as part of a museum exhibit.
 Increasingly, the cheeseburger has become an icon of the surprising carbon impact of everyday life.

 In 2003, he co-founded WorldChanging.com, the award-winning website dedicated to finding and calling attention to models, tools and ideas for building a "bright green" future.
-In his time at WorldChanging, Cascio wrote the plurality of the site's content, covering topics including urban design, climate science, renewable energy, open source models, emerging technologies, social networks, "leapfrog" global development, and much more.
+In his time at WorldChanging, Cascio wrote the plurality of the site's content, covering topics including urban design, climate science, renewable energy, open-source models, emerging technologies, social networks, "leapfrog" global development, and much more.
 In March, 2006, he started Open the Future as his online home.
+In March, 2022, he opened Age of BANI as a focal point for his work on the model.

 Cascio has also applied his scenario development skills in the entertainment industry, advising multiple television and film projects, and designing several well-received science fiction game settings, including Transhuman Space: Broken Dreams (speculating on the future of the developing world) and Transhuman Space: Toxic Memes (examining future popular culture and political movements).

-Cascio lives outside of San Francisco, California, with his wife, two cats, and too many computers.
+Cascio lives outside of San Francisco, California, with his wife, three cats, and too many computers.

 Send Jamais email at email@example.com